 What is left in Bhojpur now to see is an unfinished but practicing Shiva temple in dark stone?
 Known as Bhojeshwar temple, built in the early 11th century.
 This temple is famous for the huge Shivalinga that it adorns.
 But as you may know, Shivalinga has two parts Linga and the Yoni.
 The lower platform like part is called Yoni.
 The yoni in this temple is the probably the biggest you would ever see.
 The linga part is definitely not the largest, as a temple in Khajuraho has much bigger Linga.
 The yoni is huge and beautiful.

 The roof of the temple is ornamental, with design in the form of concentric circles.
 Quite like the temples in Khajuraho.
-There are four pillars inside the temple and the walls seem to have been put later.
-Or may be restored recently as they look too bland in comparison to the rest of the temple.
+There are four pillars of the temple and the walls seem to have been put later.
+Or maybe restored recently as they look too bland in comparison to the rest of the temple.
 My guess would be probably the temple was open standing on the four pillars.
 Like many other Shiva temples, but I have no data to support that.

 Huge Temple Platform